 The URC paid leave program supports research projects that would be difficult or impossible to undertake without suspension of other contractual responsibilities.
 URC leaves support only research activities in the interest of faculty development; other forms of leave (e.g., for illness, personal reasons, or a temporary position elsewhere) should be handled though college offices.

-Full-time tenured faculty are eligible to apply for paid leave if they will have completed six years of full-time tenure-track service at DePaul as of the time that the requested leave will commence.
-Full-time tenured faculty previously awarded a Competitive Instructional Leave or a Competitive Research Leave may take another leave after having completed at least three years in residence at DePaul.
-This three-year period begins subsequent to the completion of the prior leave.
-In addition, (a) no individual may receive more than a total of three quarters or two semesters of leave during a six-year period (the six-year period will start when the first leave begins).
+Full-time tenured faculty are eligible to apply for a paid leave if they will have completed six years of full-time tenure-track service at DePaul by the time the requested leave will commence.
+Full-time tenured faculty previously awarded a QIC paid leave or a URC paid leave may take another leave after having completed at least three years in residence at DePaul.
+(This three-year period begins immediately after the completion of the prior leave.)
+In addition, no individual may receive more than a total of three quarters or two semesters of leave during a six-year period.
+(The six-year period starts when the first leave begins).

 How to Apply

 Paid leave proposals are accepted on-line via a proposal system within Campus Connect.
 Click here for instructions on navigating to it.
 If you have followed the instructions but do not appear to have access to the system, write to URC@depaul.edu

 To be considered complete, a paid leave proposal must include the following:

 - Title of the project to be undertaken

 during the paid leave.

 - A list of 3-5 recent publications that

 - External support — The applicant should